AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

     |-------------|----------------|------------------------------------------|------------------------------------------|------------------------------------------|
     |Topic|1|7|11|10|

-    **Note:** If the number of topics in the subscription does not meet your requirements, you must purchase additional topics by adjusting the value of Supported Topics on the buy page to a larger value.
+    **Note:** If the default number of topics does not meet your requirements, you must purchase additional topics by adjusting the value of Supported Topics on the buy page to a larger value.